tgaborit/MSPnet/README.md

 This project consists in the implementation of an **"if this, then that"** functionality.
 Devices based on a MSP430 microcontroller are able to send inputs and receive outputs to any similar device connected to the system through Internet.
 The logic defining the inputs and outputs is based on a web-based server and configurable by the user.
 For example, to blink a LED on a device for 10 seconds when a switch is toggled on another device.

+## Hardware

+The devices are based on a MSP430G2553 Launchpad from Texas Instruments embedding a MSP430 microcontroller, and an ESP-01 Wi-Fi module.
+They are connected via UART.

+## User interface

 ## Building

 1. Open the project in '/msp' using IAR EW for MSP430